Teradata/jaqy/docs_src/export/parquet.rst

 | zstd          | .zstd           |
 +---------------+-----------------+

+* It is possible to specify the compression codec implicitly by using the corresponding file extension in the file name.

 * LZ4 compression requires the native hadoop installation.
 This is one of the things hard coded by the Apache Parquet library.